Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 2. Executive Summary

-2.1 This United Nations Companion Framework presents parity-based constitutional design as a reference approach for post-conflict and divided-society governance contexts.
+2.1 The United Nations Companion Framework presents parity-based constitutional design as a reference approach for post-conflict and divided-society governance contexts.

 2.2 It applies the structural logic of the Parity Accord — originally developed in a post-conflict constitutional setting — to environments characterised by: